google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 The other sort of common thermometer may be a “spring” thermometer.

 A coiled piece of metal that’s sensitive to heat is employed.
 One end of the spring is attached to the pointer.
-As the air heats, the metal expands and therefore the pointer moves higher.
-As the air cools, the metal contracts, and therefore the pointer moves lower.
-Typically, these sorts of thermometers are less accurate than a bulb or digital thermometers.
+As the air heats, the metal expands, and the pointer moves higher.
+As the air cools, the metal contracts, so the pointer moves lower.
+Typically, these thermometers are less accurate than a bulb or digital thermometers.

 How the Test is Performed